§ 3801 Objectives.

 (2) Hiring and supervising Board employees, maintaining all necessary records and files, and directing the daily operations of the Board, including the implementation of the policies and procedures developed and approved by the Board;

-(3) Reviewing and analyzing reports submitted by the placement agency on the status of every child for whom an administrative review is required;
+(3) Ensuring reports are submitted by the placement agency on the status of every child for whom an administrative review is required;

 (5) Consulting with placement agency personnel and other appropriate persons to develop policies and procedures which maximize the coordination and cooperation between the Board and organizations involved in the provision of services to children;